-The Group's interest-bearing liabilities at 31 December 2012 were EUR 136.7 (2011: 88.7) million.
-The average maturity for loans from financial institutions is three years and two months.
-The Group's cash and cash equivalents and other money market investments at 31 December 2012 totalled EUR 145.2 (2011: 123.0) million, thus exceeding the Group's interest-bearing net debt.
-To ensure the Group's liquidity, surplus cash is invested mainly in current euro-denominated interest-bearing instruments with good creditworthiness that are tradable in secondary markets.
+The Group's interest-bearing liabilities at 31 December 2014 were EUR 234.5 (2013: 257.8) million.
+The average maturity for interest-bearing liabilities excluding finance lease liabilities is three years and nine months.
+At 31 December 2014 the Group's cash and cash equivalents and money market investments, which decrease liquidity risk, totalled EUR 258.5 (2013: 214.7) million.
+To ensure the Group's liquidity, surplus cash is invested mainly in short-term euro-denominated interest-bearing instruments with good creditworthiness that are tradable in secondary markets.
+An investment-specific limit is determined for each investment.